RuanScherer/JavaDAO/README.md

 #### Via direct download
 - Download the source code with the Github download button.
 - Extract the .zip file.
-- Open your terminal and browse to the directory.
 - Run the project using your Java IDE.

 #### Via terminal